U.S. Environmental Protection Agency.

 Procedures for providing public input: Interested members of the public may submit relevant written or oral comments for the HSRB to consider during the advisory process.
 Additional information concerning submission of relevant written or oral comments is provided in Section I, “Public Meeting” under subsection D. “How May I Participate in this Meeting?” of this notice.

 A. Does this action apply to me?

 This action is directed to the public in general.
-This Notice may, however, be of particular interest to persons who conduct or assess human studies, especially studies on substances regulated by the EPA, or to persons who are, or may be required to conduct testing of chemical substances under the Federal Food, Drug, and Cosmetic Act or the Federal Insecticide, Fungicide, and Rodenticide Act.
+This Notice may, however, be of particular interest to persons who conduct or assess human studies, especially studies on substances Start Printed Page 62438regulated by the EPA, or to persons who are, or may be required to conduct testing of chemical substances under the Federal Food, Drug, and Cosmetic Act or the Federal Insecticide, Fungicide, and Rodenticide Act.
 This notice might also be of special interest to participants of studies involving human subjects, or representatives of study participants or experts on community engagement.
-Since many entities may also be interested, the Agency has not attempted to describe all the specific entities that may be affected by this action.
-If you have any questions regarding the applicability of this action to a particular entity, consult Jim Downing or Lu-Ann Kleibacker listed under FOR FURTHER INFORMATION CONTACT.
+The Agency has not attempted to describe all the specific entities that may have interest in human subjects research.
+If you have any questions regarding this notice, consult Jim Downing listed under FOR FURTHER INFORMATION CONTACT.